Marcsiq2/bmattest/README.md

 ## Deliverable
 + ***Design Choices***

 In order to store the described data, I chose to use a structured database.
-Using a structured database is not always an advantage, but for this kind of data it's very usefull.
+Using a structured database, while not always an advantage, is very useful for this kind of data.
 I created 4 different tables (radiostations, performers, songs, plays) with just the needed information described in the deliverable.
-This database can be extended very easily in order to add more information for each Class (song length, performer gender, radiostation country, ...).
-From all structured databases I chose to use MySQL database as it is very easy to scalate, it is open-source, offers high performance and it is known as one of the most secure and reliable database management systems.
+This database can be very easily extended in order to add more information for each Class (song length, performer gender, radiostation country, ...).
+From all structured databases I chose to use MySQL as it is easily escalable, open-source, offers high performance and it is known as one of the most secure and reliable database management systems.

-For the web service I used Flask for python because it is very simple and easy to prototype micro-framework and it does not require particular tools or libraries.
+For the web service I used Flask for python because it is very simple and easy to use for micro-framework prototyping and it does not require particular tools or libraries.

 + ***Improvements for use in production***
   + I would suggest adding a security protocol to query the server.